-Prologue: One Year Before: You Want to Run an Event in Ostgardr?
-Start thinking!
+You want to run an event in Ostgardr?
+Start Thinking!

-So you want to step up and autocrat an event in the Crown Province of Ostgardr?
+So you want to step up and run an SCA event in Ostgardr.
 Vivat!
 You are one of the people who help us all 'Live the Dream' in these Current Middle Ages.
-If you are up to the challenge of planning and organizing an event in Ostgardr, read on.
+If you are up to the challenge of planning and organizing and SCA event in Ostgardr, read on.